karthik-maddukuri/classic-iris-dataset/README.md

 This mini project is about the analysis on the classic Iris Dataset.

-* Achieved a 97% accuracy using a Logistic Regression model using with the parameters as follows:
+* Achieved a 97% accuracy using a Logistic Regression model with the following parameters:

  ```
 LogisticRegression(C=1.9, class_weight=None, dual=False, fit_intercept=True,